 What is man without Christ?
 To deny him or refuse to be identified with him is, according to the Scriptures, to mark oneself as having been cut off from the commonwealth of spiritual Israel.

-It was for good reason the holy men and women of old-the ancient faithful as well as the early disciples of Jesus Christ had been expecting the down of the Lord's reign.
-St. Peter said: "Nevertheless we, according to His promise, look for new heaven and a new earth, wherein dweleth righteousness." - 2nd Peter 3: 13.
+It was for good reason the holy men and women of old - the ancient faithful as well as the early disciples of Jesus Christ had been expecting the down of the Lord's reign.
+St. Peter said: "Nevertheless we, according to his promise, look for new heavens and a new earth, wherein dwelleth righteousness." - 2 Peter 3:13.